 How Cannabis Can Combat Addiction

-In 2016, the Centers for Disease Control (CDC) issued a new set of opioid prescription guidelines for physicians to try to remedy these issues.
-A recommendation to treat most cases of chronic pain with non-opioid drugs was included (and especially notable since opioids are least effective and most dangerous when taken long-term).
+In 2016, the CDC issued a new set of opioid prescription guidelines for physicians to try to remedy these issues.
+A recommendation to treat most cases of chronic pain with non-opioid drugs was included.
+Notably, warnings were issued for opioids, which are least effective and most dangerous when taken long term.

 In our daily lives, we all experience fluctuations in our mood — sometimes a bit higher than usual, sometimes a bit lower.
 But with chronic drug use, that “baseline” continually drifts downward, and despite attempts to restore it with drugs, it never gets back to normal.
 Cannabis is “rewarding” in that it produces euphoria and promotes a positive mood, so it could be a critical tool that helps return mood to a more normal baseline.
 This means fewer days of heightened anxiety that would normally trigger a relapse.

-It’s really in the long-term phase of addiction recovery that cannabis has the greatest potential to improve well-being.
-Although decades of addiction research have accurately correlated cannabis use with the use of “harder” drugs like heroin, correlation is not causation.
-So cannabis is not the “gateway” drug it’s been demonized to be.
-Rather, it could very well be a humane “exit” from the suffering that is opioid withdrawal, dependence, and addiction.
+It’s really in the long-term phase of addiction recovery that cannabis has the greatest potential to improve quality of life.
+Although decades of addiction research have accurately correlated cannabis use with the use of “harder” drugs including heroin, correlation is not causation.
+In fact, recent research is revealing a number of important new truths about cannabis, many of which undermine earlier assumptions about cannabis being a “gateway drug.”

 Such research lays to rest much of the confusion surrounding cannabis and opiates, starting with the common question, is weed an opiate?
 On this, the science is clear: No, far from it.